-As of March 31, 2024, of our \$8.8 million of cash, \$8.1 million was held domestically while \$0.7 million was held by our foreign subsidiaries.
-On January 16, 2024, we sold an aggregate of 3.0 million shares of common stock in a registered direct offering at a price of \$1.55 per share, which generated net proceeds of approximately \$3.9 million after deducting placement agent fees and our estimated offering expenses.
+On January 16, 2024, we sold an aggregate of 3.0 million shares of common stock in a registered direct offering (the "January 2024 Offering") at a price of \$1.55 per share, which generated net proceeds of approximately \$3.9 million after deducting placement agent fees and our estimated offering expenses.
 Cash consisted of bank deposits with third-party financial institutions.